Frequently asked questions

-I'm young.
-I don't rely on ongoing investment management and I'm independent.
+I'm young, I don't rely on ongoing investment management fees and I'm independent.

 What's your investment philosophy?

-Look at situation holistically.
-Consider after-tax returns.
+Looking at your situation holistically.
+Considering after-tax investment returns.
 Diversification.
-Low cost.
-Consider the end goal and exit strategy.
-Ownership as direct as possible.
-Property makes sense in a lot of situations, especially when balancing the lifestyle and tax benefits.
+Low fees.
+Considering the end goal and exit strategy.
+Investment ownership as direct as possible.
+Property makes sense in a lot of situations, especially when balancing the lifestyle and sometimes tax benefits.

 Do you invest my money and where is it held?

-I generally don't invest your money rather tell you how to invest it.
-As such, you're money will be held directly with the external product provider, whoever the appropriate option is.
+I generally don't invest your money rather I advise you how to invest it.
+As such, your money will be held directly with the external product provider, whoever the appropriate option is.

 Do you provide mortgage broking services?

-No. Whilst I've completed the required certificate I'm very deliverately not a mortgage broker as this would create a conflict for me to provide advice favoring debt or property due to the additional work it would create and commissions received (even if I did rebate it).
+No. Whilst I've completed the required education I'm very deliberately not a mortgage broker as this would create a conflict for me to provide advice favouring debt or property due to the additional work it would create and commissions received (even if I did rebate them back to you).